 Very good.
 Next time I will add a little bit more vinegar and salt.
 Thanks for sharing.

-So far my favourite lamb as been a slow cooked one with classic rosemary, garlic and ginger but smothered in mint jelly and cooked on high for a while at the end of cooking.
+This looks delicious, So far my favourite lamb as been a slow cooked one with classic rosemary, garlic and ginger but smothered in mint jelly and cooked on high for a while at the end of cooking.
 I think I’m going to do it this way next time though.

 To the person who asked if it may be cooked in an oven because they don’t have a grill.
 I myself live in an apartment building and unfortunately do not have yard space for a grill.
 But I absolutely love a leg of lamb so the answer is yes.
 I dice up a garlic clove.
 I cut slices in the roast and shove the bits of garlic in the slices before cooking.
 Scatter your slice depth, some quarter way through and some deeper and some more shallow.
 You do not want the garlic all concentrated in one section of the roast.
 I do it all the way around.
 Heat oven to 350 degrees.
 Cook fat side up for about 40 minutes.
 Size of roast varies cooking time so check after about 30 mins.
 I absolutely agree though that lamb can not be cooked more then medium rare.